m0nch1/mrs-poc/README.md

 ## what is this?
-poc repository to get and display google calender api with swr（swrv）
+poc repository to get and display google calendar api with swr（swrv）

 ## Setup